tuomoM/tiralab/documentation/implementation.md

 This class uses the fileservice to write and read. the functions here allow compression and decompression of files using huffman.

 ### LZ
 this incorrectly named class works has two methods one for compression and one for extraction.
-This is rather simple class
+This is rather simple class.
+This should be recoded to remove all String.substring calls with something faster.

 ### TST2
 this is my second attempt of creating the Ternary Search Tree.
 This is the hearth of the LZW compression.